-If optional center-link lift cylinder is installed, lift release (C) and then operate the link lift cylinder from the cab to disengage the center-link from the header.
+If optional center-link lift cylinder is installed, lift release (C) and then operate the link lift cylinder from the cab to disengage the center-link (A) from the header.

-- 12. Disconnect header drive hydraulics and electrical harness (A).
-For instructions, refer to the header operator's manual. - 13.
+- 12. Disconnect header drive hydraulics (A) and electrical harness (B).
+Refer to the header operator's manual. - 13.
 Back the windrower slowly away from the header.